apiato/apiato/docs/_docs/C.features/query-parameters.md

 *(provided by the L5 Repository)*

-See the [Search Parameter](http://apiato.io/C.features/search-parameter/) page, for how to set it up and control the searchability.
+See the [Search query parameter](http://apiato.io/C.features/search-query-parameter/) page, for how to set it up and control the searchability.

 ### Define the query condition for search: